The Shape of Dark Matter Haloes, I. HI Observations of Edge-on Galaxies

-Both the high and low resolution cubes were rotated, using the central position and PA, such that the major axis of the galaxy was aligned with the horizontal.
-We created zeroth moment maps for both rotated cubes, again with two times the RMS noise clipping.
-These cubes are shown in \emph{c} parts of figures 1-8.
-The high resolution zeroth moment map was also used to created contour levels on top of the Digital Sky Survey (DSS) J-band image for that region.
-These are shown in the \emph{a} parts of figures 1-8.\\
+Both the high and low-resolution cubes were rotated, using the central position and PA, such that the major axis of the galaxy was aligned with the horizontal axis of the image.
+We created zeroth moment maps for both rotated cubes, using two times the measured background noise $\sigma$ for clipping.
+These cubes are shown in the bottom-left panels of Figures 3-10.
+The high-resolution zeroth-moment map was also used to create contour levels on top of the Digital Sky Survey (DSS) J-band image of that region.
+These are shown in the top-left panels of Figures 3-10.

-It was also interesting to see the maximum brightness temperature maps of the galaxies, as these would be instrumental in detecting any potential optical depth issues.
-The cube was converted from intensities $I$ in mJy/beam to brightness temperatures $T_B$ in K, using equation \ref{eqn:JytoK}.
-We created a maximum brightness temperature map by selecting the maximum temperature along the velocity axis $v$ for each position $r,z$.
-These are shown in the top plot of the \emph{b} parts of figures 1-8.
-The middle plot shows the maximum temperature along the minor axis $z$ for each position $r,v$.
-This creates an equivalent to a position-velocity diagram, only here it shows the maximum temperature regardless of height $z$.
+As shown in Section \ref{sec:toymodel}, it is also interesting to compute the maximum-brightness-temperature maps of the galaxies, as they are instrumental in detecting any potential optical depth issues.
+The cube was converted from intensities $I$ in mJy/beam to brightness temperatures $T_B$ in K, using Equation \ref{eqn:JytoK}.
+We created a maximum brightness temperature map by selecting the maximum temperature along the velocity axis $v$ for each position $(X,z)$.
+These are shown in the top-right panels of Figures 3-10.
+The middle plot shows the maximum temperature along the above-the-plane height $z$ for each position $(X,v)$.
+This creates an equivalent to a position-velocity diagram, only here it shows the maximum brightness-temperature regardless of height $z$.